 Now just one league away from semi-professional football, it was a tall order for a team now missing a number of players who had departed following promotion, and 2013/14 saw Lions suffer their first ever relegation at the end of a difficult season.

-Having steadied the ship and changing its name to MACCABI LONDON LIONS, the club has decided to return to the Herts Senior County League for 2015/16 while it seeks to produce the best Jewish footballers from its growing youth system.
+Having steadied the ship and changing its name to MACCABI LONDON LIONS, the club decided to return to the Herts Senior County League for 2015/16.
+Seeking to promote a new generation, there was immediate reward by winning the Anagram Records Trophy with most of the starting XI having come through the club’s massive youth set up; the future looks bright!

-The youth set-up at Lions – started by David Hyman and the late Philip Greenwold in 2000 – now has over 30 teams, from U7s to U18s, which makes it one of the biggest community clubs in Hertfordshire.
+Our Junior section was started by David Hyman and the late Philip Greenwold in 2000 – and now has over 30 teams, from U7s to U18s, which makes it one of the biggest community clubs in Hertfordshire.
 Alongside the club’s Sunday teams and Masters, Rowley Lane is a hive of footballing activity throughout the week.

 Following residencies at a number of temporary venues including Copthall Stadium (now Allianz Park), 2002 saw the Lions find a permanent home at Rowley Lane, Arkley.

 Due to a lack of floodlights and a stand, Lions senior team had to ground share at St Albans City, Broxbourne, and Hemel Hempstead Town in order to play in the South Midlands League.
 However, first team football returned to Rowley Lane for 2015/16 as the new Alan Mattey Stand and floodlights will more than meet the club’s needs in the future in the renamed Alpha Stadium.

 We have always tried to conduct ourselves with sportsmanship and pride as well as striving for victory.
 We look forward to continuing this into the future.